What it does.

 What it does?

-Alcohol effects everyone differently.
+Alcohol affects everyone differently.
 Some become intoxicated with the first drink; others can drink a lot more before they show effects.

 As far as the body is concerned, alcohol is a poison.
 Some of the effects of chronic alcohol consumption include damage to the brain, liver, pancreas, stomach, small intestine and central nervous system.
 It is one of the few substances that can penetrate the lining of the stomach and cause damage.
 Alcohol can cause metabolic damage and depresses the immune system.